Circa Sports: Nevada

 The first Circa Sports book opened at the Golden Gate on June 1, 2019.
 It measures 1297 sqft.
 The Golden Gate offered wages and odds not available at most books.
 For its first day, the Golden Gate book operated with no vigorish.
 The book took in more than $800,000 on its first day, but lost over $100,000.
 A mobile phone app also launched on the same day, to attract a younger demographic.
 In May 2020, amid the COVID-19 pandemic, Circa debuted a temporary curbside betting operation at the Golden Gate.

 A second Circa Sports was opened at The D on June 19, 2019.
 The book there had previously been operated by William Hill.
 Vegas Golden Knights games are a primary focus at The D's sportsbook.
 Stevens planned to eventually open the brand's flagship sportsbook at the Circa Resort in late 2020.
 Operating the two original sportsbooks would help prepare Metcalf and his team for the opening of the main book at the Circa Resort.

 The Circa Resort opened on October 28, 2020.
 The sportsbook there is considered a prime feature, containing 1,000 seats spread across three floors.
 It also contains a broadcasting studio for the Vegas Stats & Information Network.
 According to Stevens, it is the largest sportsbook in the world, beating out the 30000 sqft SuperBook at the Westgate.
 However, he has not specified the exact size of the Circa book.
 The new book would continue Circa's reputation for allowing sharp bettors.
 However, this made the company likely to lose more money than other sportsbooks.

 During 2020, Circa Sports announced plans to eventually open a sportsbook at the Tuscany casino, near the Las Vegas Strip.
 This location opened in March 2021, replacing William Hill as operator.
 It is a satellite sportsbook, and was opened in time for March Madness, during which Circa Sports accepted $10,000 bets.

 Another Circa book opened on April 29, 2021, at The Pass Casino in Henderson, Nevada.
 In August 2022, Circa opened a location at the new Legends Bay Casino in Sparks, Nevada.
 It is Circa's sixth location, and also marks the company's debut in northern Nevada.
+It attracts business from California, where sports betting is illegal.
+In January 2024, Circa took over sportsbook operations at the Silverton casino in the southwest Las Vegas Valley.